aimee-mcneil-melville/ToDo-Full-Stack/README.md

 For this challenge, you'll be making a basic Memory Game!

 There is a grid of randomly arranged pairs.
 The end goal is to have each "tile" start hidden, and be visible temporarily when you select it.
-When you have revealed a pair of cells with the same value, you have found a match, and that pair should stay visible for the rest of the game.
+When you have revealed a pair of tiles with the same value, you have found a match, and that pair should stay visible for the rest of the game.
 If you reveal 2 tiles that are NOT a match, they should flip back to being hidden.
 The Game is won when ALL pairs have been matched.

 ## Setup